mmomtchev/query-mvt/README.md

 npm i query-mvt
 ```

-Vector tile sets created by GDAL and a few other tools come with a de-facto standard `metadata.json` that allows `query-mvt` to automatically acquire all the needed parameters:
+Vector tile sets created by GDAL and a few other tools come with a de-facto standard `metadata.json` that allows `query-mvt` to automatically acquire all the needed parameters (such as map projects, tile grid and size, world bounds):

 ## with `metadata.json`